balibuild/tunnelssh/ReadMe.md

 # Tunnel SSH Client

-SSH client capable of automatically using a proxy
+A witty ssh client that automatically accesses a remote server through a proxy

 ## Git Over SSH integration